jackfrost1411/Ravenous-ReactJS/README.md

 # Find the best food/restaurants in location of your choice.
 [United States of America]
+### Using Yelp API.
+(Enter the location of US only as the API only covers the locations of US)
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Screenshots of the webapp